 We wanted to increase the percentage of service users who felt safe from sexual harm within our intensive rehabilitation in-patient service.
-We were part of the national safety collaborative supported by the Royal College of Psychiatrists, which gave us access to "An issue was raised at the community meeting by a service user which led to some really helpful conversations amongst the group".

-benchmarking and quality initiatives nationally.
+We were part of the national safety collaborative supported by the Royal College of Psychiatrists, which gave us access to benchmarking and quality initiatives nationally.
+The tea benchmarking and quality initiatives nationally.
 The team wanted to equip service users with the skills needed to have safe, supportive and honest conversations around intimacy and to support staff to feel confident in having these conversations.
 We were also very keen to ensure that our approach was traumainformed and involved good co-production with staff and service users.